Retro pre-hydration shell

 A coding interview prep game for people who hate the routine, not the work.

 CodeGrind is built around the idea that the hardest part of interview prep is showing up consistently.
-The game modes, problem clusters, and learning paths are designed to make the daily session something you actually run.
+Code Breach, problem clusters, and learning paths are designed to make the daily session something you actually run.

-CodeGrind is a gamified learning platform built around Code Breach, an actual coding game where you solve real problems, protect your base, and build skills from a simple getting-started challenge into either beginner learning paths or interview-ready practice.
+CodeGrind is the platform.
+Code Breach is its first live featured game: an actual tower defense coding experience where you solve real problems, protect your base, and build skills that carry into beginner learning paths, problem clusters, and interview-ready practice.

 Practice Goals